nickradunovic/rag-hackaton/README.md

 LlamaIndex lets you ingest data from APIs, databases, PDFs, and more via flexible data connectors.
 This data is indexed into intermediate representations optimized for LLMs.
 LlamaIndex then allows natural language querying and conversation with your data via query engines, chat interfaces, and LLM-powered data agents.
 It enables your LLMs to access and interpret private data on large scales without retraining the model on newer data.

-### How LlamaIndex Works?
-LlamaIndex uses Retrieval Augmented Generation (RAG) systems that combine large language models with a private knowledge base.
-It generally consists of two stages: the indexing stage and the querying stage.

-#### Indexing stage
-LlamaIndex will efficiently index private data into a vector index during the indexing stage.
-This step helps create a searchable knowledge base specific to your domain.
-You can input text documents, database records, knowledge graphs, and other data types.

-Essentially, indexing converts the data into numerical vectors or embeddings that capture its semantic meaning.
-It enables quick similarity searches across the content.

-#### Querying stage
-During the querying stage, the RAG pipeline searches for the most relevant information based on the user's query.
-This information is then given to the LLM, along with the query, to create an accurate response.

-This process allows the LLM to have access to current and updated information that may not have been included in its initial training.

-The main challenge during this stage is retrieving, organizing, and reasoning over potentially multiple knowledge bases.

 ### Before you start coding

-Make sure to read the README fully, study the provided code in this repository, and have a look at the steps and information included in (this)[https://www.datacamp.com/tutorial/llama-index-adding-personal-data-to-llms] tutorial.
+Make sure to read the README fully, study the provided code in this repository, and have a look at the steps and information included in (this)[https://www.datacamp.com/tutorial/llama-index-adding-personal-data-to-llms] tutorial. **TIP:** LlamaIndex has built-in functionality to utilize the GPT-series models.

 ## Hackathon Details